 While direct democracy can be a powerful tool for holding elected officials accountable, it is important to consider the potential impact of this system on the political process.
 It is essential to ensure that the process of citizen initiatives and referendums is accessible and fair for all citizens, and that the system is not used to undermine the rights and representation of marginalized groups.
 Furthermore, the use of direct democracy can increase the participation of citizens in the decision-making process, and also support the rise of independent and third party candidates for office, as they are not bounded by party lines and can present their views to the public through a direct vote.

-Definition of Disenfranchise: Disenfranchise is the act of taking away the rights of citizens to vote, participate in government decisions and exercise their constitutional rights.
+Definition and meaning of disenfranchise: To disenfranchise is to take away the rights of citizens to vote, participate in government decisions and exercise their constitutional rights.
 This can occur in a variety of ways, including through direct legislation that prevents individuals from voting, or through poll taxes, literacy tests, and other measures that create barriers to voting.
 Disenfranchisement is a form of political suppression and inequality, and it is often used to prevent minority communities, particularly those of people of color, from having an equal voice in government.
 Examples of disenfranchisement include the passage of voter ID laws in multiple states that have been found to disproportionately affect communities of color, or the passing of laws that limit early or absentee voting in the middle of a pandemic.
 Disenfranchisement is an issue that reform-minded individuals and organizations are working to address and eliminate.

 In some states and municipalities, district lines are drawn in a way that is intended to be fair and impartial.
 For example, in California, a 14-member commission is responsible for drawing the district lines, with the goal of creating districts that are geographically compact, respect communities of interest, and avoid diluting the voting power of any particular group.